prathor2/CSGO-Analysis_Tool/README.md

 Determines whether each row (representing a player's game state per frame) falls within a provided boundary.
 Extracts the weapon classes from the inventory JSON column.
 Design Considerations
-We aimed to design a solution with optimal runtime efficiency and minimal dependencies on non-standard Python libraries.
+I aimed to design a solution with optimal runtime efficiency and minimal dependencies on non-standard Python libraries.
 We used pandas for data manipulation, seaborn and matplotlib for data visualization, and shapely for geometric operations.

 ## Methodology
-We used the game data, including player positions, weapon inventory, and other state data, to gain insights into players' strategies.
-Using polygon-based geometric analysis, we determined whether a player's position is within a specified boundary.
+I used the game data, including player positions, weapon inventory, and other state data, to gain insights into players' strategies.
+Using polygon-based geometric analysis, I determined whether a player's position is within a specified boundary.
 We then analyzed the strategy of the opponent team based on their movement patterns and weapon choices.

 # Usage and Results
 To use this solution: